hyongtao-db/dify-docs/en/getting-started/dify-for-education.md

 ### Dify Education Coupon

-Your account will receive a Dify Education coupon after certification.
+Your account will receive a Dify Education coupon after verification.
 Use this coupon to get discounts on Dify Professional subscription plan.

 {% hint style="info" %}
 Discount: **50%**
 Validity: **12 months**
 Limitations:
 - Coupons must be used within the validity period; **expired coupons are invalid**.
-- Education certification can only be applied for **once** per year, and only **one coupon** can be obtained per application.
+- Educational verification can only be applied for **once** per year, and only **one coupon** can be obtained per application.
 {% endhint %}

 ### Use Education Coupon